ARPspoofing/Peggle/README.md

 ![MVVM](./Diagrams/PhysicsDiagrams/LightUpOrange.png)

-Here is how the user will observe the exploding lit-up pegs when the ball goes out of bounds.
+Here is how the user will observe the exploding lit-up pegs

 ![MVVM](./Diagrams/PhysicsDiagrams/ExplodingOrange.png)